sphinx-doc/sphinx/doc/latex.rst

 .. versionadded:: 6.2.0

-It can be used to "box" inline text elements with all the customizability which has been described in :ref:`additionalcss`.
+The ``\sphinxbox[key=value,...]{inline text}`` command can be used to "box" inline text elements with all the customizability which has been described in :ref:`additionalcss`.
 It is a LaTeX command with one optional argument, which is a comma-separated list of key=value pairs, as for :ref:`latexsphinxsetup`.
 Here is the complete list of keys:

 - ``border-width``,
 - ``border-top-width``, ``border-right-width``, ``border-bottom-width``,